The structure of interval orders with no infinite antichain: Introduction

 \begin{theorem} A prime interval order with no infinite antichains is at most countable and scattered. \end{theorem}

-The conclusion of Theorem $\ref{thm:prime-scattered}$ becomes false if the condition no infinite antichains is removed.
-Indeed, consider the chain $\QQ\oplus 1$ of the rational numbers with a largest element added.
-For every $r\in \QQ$ add an element $q_r$ large than $r$ and for the largest element add an element smaller to it and then take the transitive closure.
-The resulting poset is a prime interval order, is not scattered and has an infinite antichain.\\
+The conclusion of Theorem~\ref{thm:prime-scattered} becomes false if the assumption of having no infinite antichain is removed.
+Indeed, let \(Q:=\QQ\oplus 1,\) that is, the chain of rational numbers with a largest element \(m\) added.